rchikhi/fqgz/README.md

 ## Limitations

 Cannot compress, only decompress.
-In some files with normal/high compression levels, the program will not return all sequences.
+In some files with normal/high compression levels, the program will not return all sequences, but will also tell you how many sequences were not returned.

+## Citation

+Random access to sequences in gzip-compressed FASTQ files, submitted

+## Reproducibility

+We have included a few scripts that were used to create the results from the paper.

+* `paper/list_files`: list of 100 ENA files
+* `scripts/test_random_access.sh`: script that runs fqgz to obtain data for Table 1
+* `scripts/parse_random_access.py`: script that creates Table 1 from the output of the above script